 - When it is too wordy or indirect, the message is lost in verbose explanations.
-This type of delivery can confuse the employee, thus reducing the session to a futile exercise.
+This type of delivery can confuse the employee, thus reducing the feedback process to a futile exercise.

-The question is: Is there a good model that managers can use to provide feedback effectively?
+The question is: Is there a good model that managers can use to provide constructive feedback effectively?

-Fortunately, the answer is yes: the EAR model of feedback from Ziksana Consulting!
+Fortunately, the answer is yes: the EAR model of delivering feedback from Ziksana Consulting!

 EAR Model for Effective Delivery

-The manager must be specific and detailed about the behavior of the employee, including both the words that the employee spoke and his body language.
+The manager must be specific and detailed about the behavior of the employee, including both the words that the employee spoke and their body language.

 The result is all about stating how the behavior impacted the manager emotionally and intellectually.
 Ziksana’s EAR toolkit recommends that the manager concisely share how the employee’s action impacted her.
 When presented that way, it leaves no room for the employee to argue.
-The manager can say, for example, “I felt confused,” but she must avoid providing any feedback about what effect the employee’s behavior might have had on others.
+For example, the manager can say, “I felt confused,” but she must avoid providing any feedback about what effect the employee’s behavior might have had on others.

 Other Tips for Making Feedback Effective